BeyondMicroControl/AsciiCAD/docs/design.md

 Therefore, in codebase, `glyphToMask` encodes the only meaningful data about these wire glyphs: a 4-bit mask `N = 0b0001, E = 0b0010, S = 0b0100, W = 0b1000`.
 A glyph’s “line function” is then just a bitwise OR of all the directions it connects.\
 example: ` ╤ ` connects E + S + W, becoming `E | S | W = 0b0010 | 0b0100 | 0b1000 = 0b1110`

+__Properties of the wire glyph__
+- stable (inherited from pioneering computer systems)
+- essentially come down to a combo of 4 directions => encodable into a 4-bit mask

 ### Netline

 A netline is collection of wires considered as part of one or more continuous/uninterrupted lines.\